Cesar Millan: Legal issues

+In 2006, Millan was sued by a television producer who alleged his dog was choked and forced to run on a treadmill at Millan's Dog Psychology Center.
+In 2015, Millan was sued by a Florida nurse after she was attacked by a dog that Millan had released from his Dog Psychology Center earlier that week.

+In 2021, gymnast Lidia Matiss sued Millan demanding $850,000, alleging that she had been attacked by his dog Junior several years before, and that Millan was liable because Junior had previously killed Queen Latifah's dog, so Millan should have known that Junior was dangerous.
+Millan publicly denied these claims.
+The lawsuit was later settled out of court.

 Personal life

 Millan became a permanent resident of the United States in 2000, and became a United States citizen in 2009.
 He lives in Los Angeles, California.

 He married Ilusión Wilson in 1994, with whom he has two sons.
 In May 2010, after his dog Daddy died in February and he learned of his wife's intent to divorce him, Millan attempted suicide.
 In June 2010, Ilusión Millan filed for divorce.

-In August 2010, he began a relationship with Jahira Dar, an actress and former stylist and wardrobe consultant.
-The couple announced their engagement in April 2016.

-Daddy and Junior

-One of Millan's many dogs, Daddy, was an American Pit Bull Terrier integral to Millan's work and his television series, The Dog Whisperer.
-Millan later selected another pit bull puppy, Junior, as Daddy's protégé — to apprentice, learn his temperament and prepare to assume Daddy's role after his death.
-Daddy's death came at age 16 in February 2010.
-After the death of Daddy, Junior assumed Daddy's role and helped Millan with rehabilitating dogs by using what Millan refers to as calm, assertive energy.
-Junior died on July 21, 2021.
-Cesar announced his passing in a video titled 'A Tribute To My Best Friend (Junior Millan)' on his YouTube channel.